1. Warren Hastings was the first ___________.

 Explanation: Under Hastings, Charles Wilkins translated the Bhagavad Gita (1785).

-50. Hastings’ administrative reforms overall aimed at:
+50. Hastings’ administrative reforms overall aimed at___________.

 A) Maximizing Company’s profits while creating a workable government